 Exploration

 Our focus is on gold and copper assets in the Golden Triangle within the Tahltan Territory in NW British Columbia.
-SRR owns 15,442.96 hectares of claims within well-known ore bodies and historically sound properties, including 5,500 hectares directly within the Golden Triangle, on strike of large existing and historic mines.
+SRR owns 100% interest in its claims within well-known ore bodies and historically sound properties.
+We are focusing on three areas for our initial exploration program:

 3